 There are many charities worldwide that offer help.
 But who should you donate to if you want to do as much good as possible with your money?
 Organisations such as GiveWell, the Centre for Effective Altruism and Founders Pledge have thoroughly investigated this.
 More on that below.

 You can give directly to the charities themselves, or to organisations and funds that use donations as effectively as possible on the basis of the latest information.
 Let’s start with the best charities.

 The very best charities: value for money!

-In the last column, above the Donate button, is the ANBI/RSIN number and the relevant details for tax relief.
+In the last column, above the Donate button, are the ANBI/RSIN numbers and the relevant details for tax relief.
 More information about donating can be found here.